AntonKhitrovArammeem/teststack/README.md

 -All the files are encrypted with ansible-vault

--Test stack includes django-sample-app and postgres 9.6, just run 'ansible-playbook django.yml -i testhost --ask-vault-pass' .You will be prompted for ansible-vault password for encrypted files
+-Test stack includes django-sample-app and postgres 9.6, just run 'ansible-playbook django.yml -i testhost --ask-vault-pass' You will be prompted for ansible-vault password for encrypted files

 -No additional Ansible modules required to be installed, tested with Ansible 2.7.10